 Any governing entity that will develop, approve, and/or implement the BDCP must include local government representatives as voting members.
 The Delta Coalition seeks full, fair, and effective participation in the BDCP development and implementation process.

 All BDCP alternatives that reflect the reasonable spectrum of options available shall be included in the BDCP analysis and shall be equally evaluated and subjected to a peer-reviewed "cost-benefit" analysis.
 The DWR handbook shall be used fo such analyses.

-All BDCP proposals and actions and BDCP implementation shall preserve, protect and enhance the Delta economy and agriculture, and there shall be full mitigation of all direct and indirect negative impacts to the Delta ecosystem and economy including commerce, transportation, recreation, agriculture, historical value, and communities caused by any and all BDCP actions when implemented.
+All BDCP proposals, actions, and implementation shall preserve, protect, and enhance the Delta economy and agriculture.
+There shall be full mitigation of all direct and indirect negative impacts to the Delta ecosystem and economy – including commerce, transportation, recreation, agriculture, historical value, and communities caused by BDCP actions when implemented.